haxsaw/errator/README.md

     # magic format code that sometimes raises an exception
 ```

-The 'narrate()' decorator knows to look for exceptions and doesn't impede their propagation,
+The narrate() decorator knows to look for exceptions and doesn't impede their propagation,
 but captures that bit of text in an internal stack when an exception occurs.
 So if you
 write: